trofi/trofi.github.io.gen/posts/238-new-make-shuffle-mode.md

 dependencies in the graph.

-In practice **GNU make** happens to traverse the graph in very specific topological order: it maintaing syntactic ordering as much as possible.
+In practice **GNU make** happens to traverse the graph in very specific topological order: it maintains syntactic order as much as possible.

 Here is an example **Makefile**: